intel/cri-resource-manager/v0.6/_sources/docs/reference/configuration-reference.md.txt

 ```

 **AvailableResources** specifies the available hardware resources.

 **ReservedResources** specifies the hardware resources reserved for system and
 kube tasks.

 Currently, only CPU resources are supported.
 CPUs may be specified as a cpuset
 or as a numerical value, similar to Kubernetes resource quantities.
 Not all
-policies use these configuration settins.
+policies use these configuration settings.
 See the policy-specific documentation
 for details.

 ```yaml